Thu, Aug 20

 Playful Performances with Story Tapestries: Free Family Event!

 A series of free outdoor performances for children ages 2 to fifth grade - fun for the whole family!
-Featuring Miss Chief Rocka!
+Featuring Powwow dancer, Miss Chief Rocka!

 Time & Location